dragonflyoss/Dragonfly/CONTRIBUTING.md

 * avoid very large change in a commit;
 * complete and reviewable for each commit.

-No matter commit message, or commit content, we do take more emphasis on code review.
+No matter what the commit message, or commit content is, we do take more emphasis on code review.

 ### PR Description

-PR is the only way to make change to Dragonfly project files.
+PR is the only way to make change to Dragonfly project flies.
 To help reviewers better get your purpose, PR description could not be too detailed.
 We encourage contributors to follow the [PR template](./.github/PULL_REQUEST_TEMPLATE.md) to finish the pull request.

 ### Developing Environment